Beaver Creek Academy

-Inspired Explorations Learning Community is where the combination of structured and unstructured play-based learning combined with the understanding of Natural Learning Relationships is experienced within a multiage classroom.
-IELC provides learning that nurtures the physical, social, emotional, spiritual, and intellectual development of its learners with active participation from our families.
+Beaver Creek Academy is where the combination of structured and unstructured play-based learning combined with the understanding of Natural Learning Relationships is experienced within a multiage classroom.
+Beaver Creek Academy provides learning that nurtures the physical, social, emotional, spiritual, and intellectual development of its learners with active participation from our families.
 Our educators are well trained and use current research methods to provide quality programming.
 They also listen to and observe each learner closely to provide the best program and resources to meet each learner’s learning style and interests.
 We also provide a low educator-to-learner ratio in order to meet the needs of all learners.

 The provincially mandated curricula are our reference points when providing learners with a well-rounded understanding of various topics to be explored, and the sequencing in which learners naturally progress through various fundamental skills.
 We do approach the teaching of the curriculum outcomes by offering a learner-centred, emergent, inquiry approach, as well as co-creating and defining goals.
 The learning goals for each semester are co-created and named by all key parties: educators, parents, administration, and with the learner (at the level of their capability).
 Our attention is focused on the process of learning, discovery, independence, and problem-solving skills.

 Development is interdependent: emotional, social, cognitive.
-At IELC, we know that attempts to hurry a learner’s development are ineffective.
+At Beaver Creek Academy, we know that attempts to hurry a learner’s development are ineffective.
 Although most learner are able to memorize and recite, these performance skills do not represent meaningful learning.
 Our program is learner centred and respectful of the learner’s learning style and developmental capabilities by providing rich environments for learning.

 Awareness through the body

-Learners will start their day by centring themselves and discovering new activities and experiences that help with focus, concentration, and bring awareness to their inner and outer feelings.
-This creates mindful space for learners to stay in tune with the sensations they have throughout the day. learners can apply these tools when they feel upset, need to re-focus, or need to slow down and take a break.
+Learners will start their morning and afternoon by centring themselves and discovering new activities and experiences that help with focus, concentration, and bring awareness to their inner and outer feelings.
+This creates mindful space for learners to stay in tune with the sensations they have throughout the day.
+Learners can apply these tools when they feel upset, need to re-focus, or need to slow down and take a break.

-Learners will gather in a circle to connect and share with each other.
-This time will also allow learners to be presented with the invitations or provocations that are offered for the mornings’ Exploration time.
+Learners will gather in a circle to connect and share with each other as well as to bring up any questions that may arise within the community.
+This time will also allow learners to be presented with the invitations or provocations that are being offered during certain times of the day.

 Storytelling, Literature learning, Dramatic Play, Word Exploration, and Writing

-Children play with language and words; they make sense and connections to their world through reading, storytelling, and dramatic play.
+Children play with language and words; they make sense and connections to their world through reading, their own storytelling, and dramatic play.
 Many varieties of reading and writing opportunities are offered during this time.
-Specific reading strategies are also explored with each individual learner to find the strategy that works for them when they show signs of reading readiness.
+Specific reading and writing strategies are also explored with each individual learner to find the strategy that works for them when they show signs of reading readiness.

 The Relationship between Environment and Learner